each/draft-aname/draft-ietf-dnsop-aname.md

 seconds, but the periodic queries from all the various recursive servers will not be aligned, so the queries remain well distributed.

-However, imagine that the TTLs of an ANAME's sibing address records are decremented in the same way as cache entries in recursive servers.
+However, imagine that the TTLs of an ANAME's sibling address records are decremented in the same way as cache entries in recursive servers.
 Then all the recursive servers querying for the name will try to refresh their caches at the same time, when the TTL reaches zero.
 They will become synchronized and all the queries for the domain will be bunched into periodic spikes.

-This specification says that ANAME sibing address records have a normal fixed TTL derived from (e.g. equal or nearly equal to) the target address records' original TTL.
+This specification says that ANAME sibling address records have a normal fixed TTL derived from (e.g. equal or nearly equal to) the target address records' original TTL.
 There is no cache-like decrementing TTL, so there is no bunching of queries.